arnelenero/react-entities/README.md

 ## Using Entity Hooks in Components

 An entity hook returns an array containing two items: the entity state object, and an object containing all the entity's actions.
+This allows the component to both reference the entity's current state, and invoke its actions within callbacks and effects.

 Here is an example usage: